Vitamin C is probably one of the best-known vitamins around.

 - Helps the body to metabolize fats and proteins.

 - A factor in energy production

-- Aids in the development and maintenance of bones, cartilage, teeth and gums.
+- Aids in the development and maintenance of bones, cartilage, teeth, and gums.

-- Helps in connective tissue formation.
+- It helps in connective tissue formation.

-- Helps in wound healing.
+- It helps with wound healing.

 - An antioxidant for the maintenance of good health.